Skoda Elroq review

 - Warranty lags the best in class

 Skoda has long had a no-nonsense approach to its cars and this carries on with the Elroq.
-It breaks little new ground in the electric family SUV market, but doesn’t stumble in any area either; effectively, it condenses everything we like about the Enyaq into a wieldy, more affordable package, while offering a few unique design touches inside and out.
+It breaks little new ground in the electric family SUV market, but doesn’t come up short in any area either; in effect, it condenses everything we like about the larger Enyaq into a wieldy, more affordable package, while offering a few unique design touches inside and out.
 It can’t quite match the warranty of Korean rivals or the boot space of the Renault Scenic, but as an all-rounder it’s yet another Skoda that hits the mark.

 Details, specs and alternatives

-The Skoda Elroq is the latest and entirely new addition to the Czech manufacturer’s electric car range, giving buyers a plug-in option at roughly the same position in the market held by the hugely popular, but combustion-powered, Skoda Karoq.
-Think a handily-sized, but not enormous family SUV (it sits below the electric Enyaq, and competes with the likes of the Renault Scenic and Kia EV3), and it’s yet another car to sit on the Volkswagen Group’s MEB electric platform – which encompasses everything from the Golf-sized Volkswagen ID.3, to the eyecatching ID.Buzz, and even the new Ford Capri.
+The Skoda Elroq is the latest addition to the Czech manufacturer’s range of electric cars, giving buyers the option of an EV at roughly the same position in the market held by the hugely popular, but combustion-powered, Skoda Karoq.
+It’s a handily sized, but not enormous family SUV (it sits below the electric Enyaq, and competes with the likes of the Renault Scenic and Kia EV3), and yet another car that sits on the Volkswagen Group’s MEB electric platform – which encompasses everything from the Golf-sized Volkswagen ID.3, to the eyecatching ID.Buzz, and even the Ford Capri.

-Standard kit across the range includes a 13-inch infotainment touchscreen and a five-inch driver display, LED headlights, wireless Apple CarPlay and Android Auto, a rear-view camera, and a height-adjustable boot floor.
-You’ll benefit from a host of driver-assistance features too, with blind spot detection, lane keep assist, and emergency steering support, plus of course Skoda’s ‘Simply Clever’ convenience features, covered in further detail below.
-Edition models get a boost in kit with a heated steering wheel, heated front seats, selectable driving modes, adaptive cruise control, and keyless entry.
+Standard kit across the range includes a 13-inch infotainment touchscreen and a five-inch driver’s display, LED headlights, wireless Apple CarPlay and Android Auto, a rear-view camera, and a height-adjustable boot floor.
+You’ll benefit from a host of driver-assistance features too, with blind-spot detection, lane-keep assist, and emergency steering support, plus Skoda’s renowned ‘Simply Clever’ convenience features, covered in further detail below.
+Edition models get extra kit including a heated steering wheel, heated front seats, selectable driving modes, adaptive cruise control and keyless entry.

 Range, battery size & charging